nicholaswmin/automap/README.md

 > configurations.
 >
 > Note that in these time-complexity speculations are solely in the context
-> of network roundtrips and/or requests since they are by far the biggest
+> of network roundtrips since they are by far the biggest bottleneck in
-> bottleneck in most cases.
+> most cases.
 >
 > They don't describe local computations and there's not much attention
 > being paid in that regard, in general.

 #### Flat lists

-Object graphs which don't have lists nested inside other lists, are fetched in a process that exhibits an almost [constant-time complexity O(1)][const][^3][^4].
+Object graphs which don't have lists nested inside other lists, are fetched in a process that exhibits an almost
+[constant-time complexity O(1)][const][^3][^4].

 There's no network roundtrip involved for each list, or even separate requests